Women in Science and Security

 The Clean Energy Ministerial (CEM) launched the C3E initiative in 2010 in recognition that the ideas and talents of all members of society are necessary to meet the future clean energy challenges.
 The U.S. C3E program was launched in 2012 by the Department of Energy (DOE) in collaboration with the Massachusetts Institute of Technology Eneegy Initiative (MITEI).
 The goals of the U.S. program are to close the gender gap and increase the participation, leadership, and success of women and minorities in the clean energy sector and STEM fields more broadly.
 Read More

-In our new webinar series, hear from successful women in STEMM and national security on issues pertaining to overcoming gender-based barriers and providing opportunities for women and girls in related fields around the world.
+Hear from successful women in STEMM and national security on issues pertaining to overcoming gender-based barriers and providing opportunities for women and girls in related fields around the world.
 Review the slide deck from our latest webinar.

 Watch Robin Copeland Memorial Fellows talk about how they got their start in their fields, the importance of a mentor, and how they deal with "imposter syndrome".